zhangyong7630/FRNet/README.md

 `python CPSegMulti.py --test_dir, --model, --log_path, --device, --out_name`

 We provide ckpt download via Google Drive or Baidu Netdisk.
-Please download the checkpoint from the url below:
+Please download the checkpoint in the inference stage from the url below:

 **Google Drive**